k4sh4n1/research/proposal.md

 ## Highlights

 * Structural systems have similarities with financial systems
-* Structural dynamics theory is mostly un-explored in financial markets
+* Structural dynamics theory is mostly unexplored in financial markets
 * There are innovation opportunities due to the cross-domain gap
 * Novel models can be presented for financial systems based on structural dynamics